ngm29/Part-III-Project-Astronomical-LSBI/README.md

 Handley et al, (2024) lsbi: Linear Simulation Based Inference.

 Bevins, H., Handley, W. J., Fialkov, A., Acedo, E. D. L., and Javid, K. (2021).
 GLOBALEMU: A novel and robust approach for emulating the sky-averaged 21-cm signal from the cosmic dawn and epoch of reionisation. arXiv:2104.04336

+Piras, D. and Mancini, A.S.
+(2023).
+CosmoPower-JAX: high-dimensional Bayesian inference with differentiable cosmological emulators. arXiv preprint arXiv:2305.06347.

+Speagle, J.S.
+(2020). dynesty: a dynamic nested sampling package for estimating Bayesian posteriors and evidences.
+Monthly Notices of the Royal Astronomical Society, 493(3), pp.3132-3158.

 Lewis, A. (2019).
 GetDist: a Python package for analysing Monte Carlo samples. arXiv preprint arXiv:1910.13970.